SingVisio: Visual Analytics of Diffusion Model for Singing Voice Conversion: Explainer System

 \subsection{Projection View}

-High-dimensional diffusion steps can be challenging to interpret directly. t-SNE reduces the dimensionality, projecting the steps into a lower-dimensional space.
-It allows researchers to gain insights into the intricate structure and relationships within the high-dimensional diffusion step space.
-By projecting these steps into a lower-dimensional space, t-SNE reveals patterns and trajectories of the diffusion steps, enabling a visual exploration of similarities, differences, and the dynamic evolution of the diffusion process of different generation samples.

-Consequently, we design \textbf{\textit{Projection View}} to present the two-dimensional space obtained by projecting high-dimensional diffusion step embeddings (i.e., the step features in Fig.~\ref{fig:diffwavenetsvc}), as shown in Fig.~\ref{fig:explainer_system}.
+High-dimensional hidden features can be challenging to interpret directly. t-SNE reduces the dimensionality by projecting the hidden feature embedding into a lower-dimensional space, allowing researchers to gain insights into the intricate structure and relationships within the high-dimensional space.
+By projecting high-dimensional step embeddings in the diffusion model into a lower-dimensional space, t-SNE reveals patterns and trajectories of the diffusion steps, enabling a visual exploration of the dynamic evolution of the diffusion process.
+Consequently, we design \textbf{\textit{Projection View}} to present the two-dimensional space obtained by projecting high-dimensional diffusion step embeddings (i.e., the step features in Fig.~\ref{fig:diffwavenetsvc} of \ref{app:svc_model}), as shown in Fig.~\ref{fig:explainer_system}.
 Each point represents a diffusion step, and all 1000 diffusion steps together form a trajectory in space.
+The boundary of this trajectory is highlighted with a gradient color scheme ranging from blue to red, reflecting the progression of the generation process.
 Users can hover their mouse over the points and slide to inspect the step trajectory.
 While sliding the mouse, users can simultaneously observe the SVC results transition from a coarse state to a fine state in \textbf{\textit{Step View}}.

-Additionally, users can enable the ``Show Step Number" checkbox to display the step number associated with each step.
-By scrolling the mouse wheel, they can zoom in or out on the points in the space to explore the distribution of diffusion steps.
+By scrolling the mouse wheel, they can zoom in or out on the points in the space to explore the distribution of the data points.
 By clicking on a specific step point, a basic display unit corresponding to the step will be added into the \textbf{\textit{Comparison View}}.
-For example, Fig. \ref{fig:projection_view} shows points for three diffusion steps: 100 (blue), 80 (magenta), and 10 (purple).